This Event is SOLD OUT. We cannot accept walk-ins due to space restrictions.

 The tour will also introduce guests to women from the Soldiers Aid Society and to Talcott Bradley, whose sons and son-in-law fought for the Union Army.
 The evening walk will touch on American holiday traditions during the Civil War, and reenactors will appear along the route to tell stories of courage, hope, and healing.

-Guides will lead groups of eight to ten people every thirty minutes, beginning at 4:30 pm.
+Guides will lead groups of up to 20 people every thirty minutes, beginning at 4:30 pm.
 Visitors will cover roughly a half-mile, traveling on foot over various terrains for the duration of the tour.
 For this event, visitors are strongly encouraged to dress warmly and wear appropriate footwear, whether we have rain or clear skies.
 There is no rain date.

 Starting at Lee’s Academy, the tour makes six to eight brief stops and concludes with a warm fire and refreshments at the Deacon John Grave House.
 On the tour, visitors can peek into historic homes while learning about important people and events in Madison’s past.